-Prior to the initial Closing Date, the Partnership will enter into a prime brokerage facility with a Canadian chartered bank or a subsidiary of a Canadian chartered bank, which may be an Affiliate of one of the Agents.
-The General Partner expects that pursuant to the Prime Brokerage Facility, the Partnership may borrow up to 10% of the Gross Proceeds from the sale of Units, provided that the Partnership's maximum borrowings pursuant to the Prime Brokerage Facility shall not exceed 20% of the market value of the Portfolio.
-Any such borrowings will be used to finance the Agents' fees, expenses of the Offering (including legal, accounting and audit, travel, distribution, courier and sales expenses, including taxes), the Operating Reserve (including the Management Fee), certain operating and administrative costs and expenses of the Partnership that are not fully deductible in computing income of the Partnership for the fiscal period ending December 31, 2025, in order to maximize the investment of Available Funds by the Partnership.
-The Partnership will be responsible for the fees and related interest charges attributable to the amount borrowed under the Prime Brokerage Facility.
-The General Partner expects the Partnership's obligations under the Prime Brokerage Facility will be secured by a pledge of the Partnership's assets.
-If the Prime Brokerage Facility is not repaid at the time of dissolution of the Partnership, the former Limited Partners will become personally obligated to repay the Prime Brokerage Facility, although recourse against them will be limited to their respective interest in the securities or assets of the Partnership.
-The General Partner expects that all amounts outstanding under the Prime Brokerage Facility, including all interest accrued thereon, will be repaid prior to the earlier of the closing of any Liquidity Event and the dissolution of the Partnership.
-None of the proceeds of this Offering or the Prime Brokerage Facility will be applied for the benefit of any Agent or any Affiliate of an Agent that provides the Prime Brokerage Facility except in respect of fees and interest payable under the Prime Brokerage Facility and the portion of the Agents' fees payable to such Agent.
-The General Partner has satisfied itself that the Prime Brokerage Facility is in the best interest of the Partnership and no material adverse tax consequences to Limited Partners will result.
-Amounts borrowed by the Partnership under the Prime Brokerage Facility will constitute Limited Recourse Amounts.
+Prior to the initial Closing Date, the Partnership will enter into a loan facility.
+The General Partner expects that pursuant to the Loan Facility, the Partnership may borrow up to 10% of the Gross Proceeds from the sale of Units, provided that the Partnership's maximum borrowings pursuant to the Loan Facility shall not exceed 20% of the market value of the Portfolio.
+Any such borrowings will be used to finance the Agents' fees, expenses of the Offering (including legal, accounting and audit, travel, distribution, courier and sales expenses, including taxes), the Operating Reserve (including the Management Fee), certain operating and administrative costs and expenses of the Partnership that are not fully deductible in computing income of the Partnership for the fiscal period ending December 31, 2025. in order to maximize the investment of Available Funds by the Partnership.
+The Partnership will be responsible for the fees and related interest charges attributable to the amount borrowed under the Loan Facility.
+The General Partner expects the Partnership's obligations under the Loan Facility will be secured by a pledge of the Partnership's assets.
+If the Loan Facility is not repaid at the time of dissolution of the Partnership, the former Limited Partners will become personally obligated to repay the Loan Facility, although recourse against them will be limited to their respective interest in the securities or assets of the Partnership.
+The General Partner expects that all amounts outstanding under the Loan Facility, including all interest accrued thereon, will be repaid prior to the earlier of the closing of any Liquidity Event and the dissolution of the Partnership.
+None of the proceeds of this Offering or the Loan Facility will be applied for the benefit of any Agent except in respect of the portion of the Agents' fees payable to such Agent.
+The General Partner has satisfied itself that the Loan Facility is in the best interest of the Partnership and no material adverse tax consequences to Limited Partners will result.
+Amounts borrowed by the Partnership under the Loan Facility will constitute Limited Recourse Amounts.
 See "Canadian Federal Income Tax Considerations - Limitation on Deduction of Expenses or Losses of the Partnership".
-The General Partner expects that the interest rates, fees and expenses under the Prime Brokerage Facility will be typical of prime brokerage facilities of this nature.
+The General Partner expects that the interest rates, fees and expenses under the Loan Facility will be typical of credit facilities of this nature.
 The maximum amount of leverage that the Partnership could be exposed to is 20% of the market value of the Portfolio or 1.25:1 (total long positions including leveraged positions divided by net assets of the Partnership).